Lilacsweetpotet/HangMan-Game/README.md

 Game mechanics:
 -
--Category selects a word bank
+-Category selects a word bank.

 -Each wrong guess increments the hangman stage.

--the allowed wrong guesses
+-Only have a limited allowed wrong guesses.

--and the time limit
+-and it has a time limit.

 How to Run the Program (local)
 -